nosqlbench/nosqlbench/engine-cli/src/main/resources/error-handlers.md

 column (the handler list) is selected, and each handler in that list is applied in order to the error.

+Specifically, the Java class name of the exception type is matched against the error patterns going left to right.
+The first one that matches selects the error handler list to use.

 ## Error Handler Configuration

 The default setting of `errors=stop` uses a shorthand form for specifying